DFE-Digital/architecture/reference/dfe-target-architecture.md

-The DfE Target Architecture describes how digital, data and technology services should be structured across the department to deliver joined-up services, make better use of data, and reduce duplication.
+The DfE Target Architecture describes how digital, data and technology services should be structured across the department to deliver joined-up services, make better use of data and reduce duplication.

 It provides a conceptual blueprint for how services should evolve over time.
 The architecture does not prescribe specific technologies or